nipy/heudiconv/README.md

 ### Released versions

-Released versions of HeuDiConv are available from PyPI so you could just `pip install heudiconv` but it would require manual installation of the [dcm2niix](https://github.com/rordenlab/dcm2niix/).
+Released versions of HeuDiConv are available from PyPI so you could just `pip install heudiconv[all]` for the most complete installation, and it would require manual installation ony of the [dcm2niix](https://github.com/rordenlab/dcm2niix/).
 On Debian-based systems we recommend to use [NeuroDebian](http://neuro.debian.net) providing